theisth/SCHNEIDER-ATV320-MODBUS-RTU-GUI/README.md

 ![image](https://github.com/user-attachments/assets/4eb3963a-60af-4b7a-92d9-963405e1b7c5)

+Once the system, programmed with ATV Logic, is started, the ID is defined.
+After defining the ID, the ATV320 sends a response to other devices via MODBUS.
+Unfortunately, the GUI does not work without defining the address; please specify the address.

+## Addresses Diagram
 | Function | Address | Type | Description |
 |---------|:--------:|:--------:|:--------:|
 | AI1     |5242   | Volt     | Analog Input 1 |